yosemiteproject/Tutorial-FHIR-RDF-as-a-Bridge/README.md

   </a>
 </p>

-<h3 align="center">Tutorial: FHIR RDF as a Bridge to the Semantic Web in Healthcare</h3>

 This tutorial shows how [FHIR RDF](https://www.hl7.org/fhir/rdf.html) medical records using SNOMED-CT codes can be processed by a reasoner to identify diagnoses that were not directly coded.
 Two examples are demonstrated: